What is sole trader?

 When starting a new business means there are lots of exciting decisions to be made.
 Finding new customers, naming your business, and ensuring you're in the tax man's good books.
 A part of this will be how you structure your business.

+If you’re working as a sole trader (also calls a sole proprietor) you’re the single owner of your business.
 The difference between a sole trader business and a limited company is a good consideration to make before you get started.

 BOOK A CALL BACK REQUEST A FREE CONSULTATION CALL US